 Seed: Fertile mature flowers produce a rounded seed capsule containing 2 to 4 brown dry seeds (four more frequently than 2 or 3).
 Seeds are an irregular oval shape with a wrinkled surface.

 Names: The genus Hydrophyllum is from two Greek words - hydor for 'water' and phyllon for 'leaf', applied because the stems and leaves of the original species of this genus were watery - not due to the spots on the leaves.
 The species virginianum refers to 'of the state of Virginia' where first collected.
-The author name for the plant classification - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+The author name for the plant classification of 1753 - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 In earlier times this genus was in the Waterleaf (Hydrophyllaceae) family but has now been reclassified into the Boraginaceae.

 Comparisons: The only other Waterleaf found in the state, Great Waterleaf, Hydrophyllum appendiculatum, has rounded leaves without the deep cut lobes and flowers with spreading petals where the stamens are not as conspicuously exserted.